Car play mats can be expensive, and they are usually small and generic. Make your own DIY no-sew car play mat out of felt with these cute ideas.

 About six months ago I got the

-crazy brilliant idea to make a car mat for the kids for Christmas.
+crazy brilliant idea to make a DIY no-sew felt car play mat for the kids for our goal of a no-cost Christmas.

 As you can tell, this post is a little later than Christmas.
-That’s because it took me this long to get it done.
-I finished it for Kid #2’s birthday at the end of March, and barely got it done in time for that!
+That’s because it took me this long to get it done; I am really, really not very crafty.
+I finished it for Jared’s 2nd birthday at the end of March, and barely got it done in time for that!

-You could totally make this without any sewing at all (using a hot glue gun or fabric glue), but I wanted to make sure it lasted.
+You could totally make this DIY no-sew felt car play mat without any sewing at all (using a hot glue gun or fabric glue), but I wanted to make sure it lasted.
 If I was going to spend six months of Sundays working on it, it needs to hold together!

 To be fair, I am not a very crafty person.
 I stink at homemaking skills, like cooking, sewing, and cleaning.
 This is only the second time I have ever used a sewing machine since I had six weeks of Home Ec in the 7th grade.